xpollen8/jazzbutcher.com/README.md

 # Hello!

+David Whittemore, here..

-I'm David Whittemore.
-Like many of you, the JBC has been important to me and being in Pat's sphere of influence has colored my life to a certain extent.
-I would not be sharing this had I not learned about programming for the web way back.
+Like many of you, being in Pat's sphere of influence has colored my life to a certain extent.
+I would not *here* had I not learned about programming for the web way back (1994!).
 The initial Jazz Butcher website was one of the first 1,000 _in the world_.

 Once something like that starts, it just keeps on keeping on.